Binary-coded decimal: Telephony binary-coded decimal (TBCD)

 Meaning number 1234, would become 21 43 in TBCD.

+This format is used in modern mobile telephony to send dialed numbers, as well as operator ID (the MCC/MNC tuple), IMEI, IMSI (SUPI), et.c.

 Alternative encodings

 If errors in representation and computation are more important than the speed of conversion to and from display, a scaled binary representation may be used, which stores a decimal number as a binary-encoded integer and a binary-encoded signed decimal exponent.
 For example, 0.2 can be represented as 2×10^-1.

 This representation allows rapid multiplication and division, but may require shifting by a power of 10 during addition and subtraction to align the decimal points.
 It is appropriate for applications with a fixed number of decimal places that do not then require this adjustment—particularly financial applications where 2 or 4 digits after the decimal point are usually enough.
 Indeed, this is almost a form of fixed point arithmetic since the position of the radix point is implied.

 The Hertz and Chen–Ho encodings provide Boolean transformations for converting groups of three BCD-encoded digits to and from 10-bit values that can be efficiently encoded in hardware with only 2 or 3 gate delays.
 Densely packed decimal (DPD) is a similar scheme that is used for most of the significand, except the lead digit, for one of the two alternative decimal encodings specified in the IEEE 754-2008 floating-point standard.